Calculate Customer Lifetime Value, LTV:CAC ratio, and assess the health of your unit economics. Free tool with SaaS industry benchmarks.

 Total sales and marketing spend divided by new customers acquired.
 Essential for LTV:CAC ratio calculation.
 Use a fully-loaded CAC model to compute this metric accurately.

-The LTV:CAC ratio measures the relationship between customer lifetime value and acquisition cost.
-It answers the question: "For every dollar spent acquiring customers, how many dollars do we earn back?"
+The LTV:CAC ratio answers the question: "For every dollar spent acquiring customers, how many dollars do we earn back?"
+Use this alongside your burn rate and runway to ensure acquisition spending is sustainable.

 You lose money on every customer acquired.
 Immediate action needed: reduce CAC, improve retention, or increase prices.
 Not sustainable without significant changes.